juxt/astro-website/README.md

 ### Careers

-`CAREERS` is a page that lists all the open positions in the company.
+`careers` is a page that lists all the open positions in the company.
 To create a new opening, add a `*.md` file in the `src/data/careers` folder.
 The format is the following:

 ```md
 ---